-In addition, the efforts made by the Ministry of PPPA are collaborating with ministries or agencies related to the protection of women.
+In addition, the efforts made by The Ministry Female Empowerment and Child Protection are collaborating with ministries or agencies related to the protection of women.
 Community participation is also important and cannot be separated in the development of women and child protection.
-The urgency of the importance of community participation has been pursued through the support of institutional aspects in the Ministry of Women's Empowerment and Child Protection through Presidential Regulation No. 59 of 2015 concerning the Ministry of Women's Empowerment and Child Protection which has formed a Deputy for Community Participation which aims to encourage, facilitate, expand and develop synergy of community participation to accelerate the improvement of Women's Empowerment and Child Protection.
+The urgency of the importance of community participation has been pursued through the support of institutional aspects in The Ministry Female Empowerment and Child Protection through Presidential Regulation No. 59 of 2015 The Ministry Female Empowerment and Child Protection which has formed a Deputy for Community Participation which aims to encourage, facilitate, expand and develop synergy of community participation to accelerate the improvement of Women's Empowerment and Child Protection.

-Process and Phase of Settlement of Cases of Sexual Violence against Women there were 10 (ten) cases of violence against women handling, including: 1) Litigation; 2) Non-Litigation; 3) Arbitration; 4) Mediation; 5) Negotiation; 6) Advocacy; 7) Recovery; 8) Psychological Services; 9) Legal Assistance Services; 10) Medical Services; 11) Integrated Services.
+4.4.
+Process and Phase of Settlement Case of Sexual Violence against Women

+Some The government has an important role in respecting, protecting, defending and protecting every human right, especially for women and children without even discrimination.
+The Ministry Female Empowerment and Child Protection noted that there were 10 (ten) cases of violence against women handling, including: 1) Litigation; 2) Non-Litigation; 3) Arbitration; 4) Mediation; 5) Negotiation; 6) Advocacy; 7) Recovery; 8) Psychological Services; 9) Legal Assistance Services; 10) Medical Services; 11) Integrated Services.
 To facilitate services to victims, the Ministry of Women's Empowerment and Child Protection established a Task Force for Handling Women and Children Problems (Satgas) to help provide further services to women and children who experience problems, which was formed by Ministerial Decree Number 25 of 2016.

-The government has an important role in respecting, protecting, defending and protecting every human right, especially for women and children without even discrimination.
-The Ministry of Women's Empowerment and Child Protection or ministry of PPPA noted that

-In this case the Ministry of Women's Empowerment and Child Protection or ministry of PPPA also has an Integrated Service Center for the Empowerment of Women and Children, hereinafter abbreviated as P2TP2A, is a unit that carries out integrated service functions for women and children's victims of violence.
+In this case The Ministry Female Empowerment and Child Protection also has an Integrated Service Center for the Empowerment of Women and Children, hereinafter abbreviated as P2TP2A, is a unit that carries out integrated service functions for women and children victims of violence.
 This service is placed in every region in Indonesia, making it easier for victims to report their problems.
 Where the service is in the form of one roof or in the form of a network, according to the needs of each region.
+Through the Standard Operational Procedure, it has 5 (five) types of services in handling problems of women and children which are then carried out by the task force where this target is carried out by the central and regional level task forces.
+These services are: 1) Outreach; 2) Identify the conditions and services required; 3) Protection of women and children at the scene (emergency aid); 4) Placement and displacement of women and children who experience problems; 5) References and / or recommendations.